mjande/scoreboard-mini-project/README.md

 - React
 - Create React App (Webpacker, Jest, React Testing Library, etc.)

-I did experiment a bit with the react-rails gem, but as I had no prior experience with it, I decided to keep things simple and start with a create-react-app project instead.
+At first, I experimented a bit with the react-rails gem, but as I had no prior experience with it, I eventually decided to keep things simple and start with a create-react-app project instead.

 ## Installation